HWXLR8/beef-board/README.md

 | IIDX mode - Keyboard | B2 + B8 |
 | SDVX mode - HID | B1 + B9 |
 | SDVX mode - Keyboard | B2 + B9 |

-## Web configuration tool

-You can also use the [web config tool](https://hwxlr8.github.io/beef-board/) to quickly configure multiple settings, reset settings to default values or to launch the bootloader to flash a new firmware.

 ## BOM